hariby/amazon-braket-workshop-cdk/README.md

-# Welcome to your CDK Python project!
+# Welcome to Braket Workshop CDK!

-You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`braket_workshop_cdk_stack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+This is a CDK app which creates IAM User and IAM Role for Amazon Braket Hands-on Workshop.

+## Usage
+- Deploy with `cdk deploy braket-workshop-cdk`.
+- Share Management Console login user: WorkshopUser_XXXXXXXXX_ and password: InitialPassword!! with attendees.

+## How to develop

 The `cdk.json` file tells the CDK Toolkit how to execute your app.